Chilean transition to democracy: Arrest and trial of Pinochet

-Following an agreement between Pinochet and Andrés Zaldívar, president of the Senate, Zaldívar voted to abolish 11 September as a national holiday to celebrate the 1973 coup.
-Supporters of Pinochet had blocked any such attempts until then.
-The same year, Pinochet traveled to London for back surgery.
-Once there, he was arrested on the orders of Spanish judge Baltasar Garzón, provoking worldwide attention, not only because of the history of Chile and South America, but also because this was one of the first arrests of a dictator based on the universal jurisdiction principle.
-Pinochet tried to defend himself by referring to the State Immunity Act of 1978, an argument rejected by the British judicial system.
-However, UK Home Secretary Jack Straw released him on medical grounds, and refused to extradite him to Spain.
-Pinochet returned to Chile in March 2000.
-Upon descending the plane in his wheelchair, he quickly stood up and saluted the cheering crowd of supporters, including an army band playing his favorite military march tunes, which was awaiting him at the airport in Santiago.
-President Ricardo Lagos, who had just been sworn in on 11 March, said the retired general's televised arrival had damaged Chile's image, while thousands demonstrated against him.
+After an agreement between Pinochet and Senate president Andrés Zaldívar, the Senate voted in 1998 to abolish 11 September as a national holiday commemorating the 1973 coup, over previous objections from Pinochet's supporters.
+That year, while in London for back surgery, Pinochet was arrested on the order of Spanish judge Baltasar Garzón — one of the first arrests of a former head of state grounded in the principle of universal jurisdiction, and a case that drew worldwide attention.
+British courts rejected his claim to immunity under the State Immunity Act 1978, but Home Secretary Jack Straw released him on medical grounds and declined to extradite him to Spain.
+Pinochet returned to Chile in March 2000 and, on landing, rose from his wheelchair to salute a crowd of supporters at the airport; newly inaugurated President Ricardo Lagos said the televised scene had damaged Chile's international image, as thousands of protesters demonstrated against him.